trntv/apis-list/README.md

 - [Matlab](https://github.com/apis-list/apis-list/blob/main/apis/matlab/matlab.md) - It allows you to create client programs in any programming language with an HTTP library
 - [Noun Project](https://github.com/apis-list/apis-list/blob/main/apis/noun-project/noun-project.md) - Grab a hold of the World’s Visual Language!
 Use it in your service or application
 - [QuickChart](https://github.com/apis-list/apis-list/blob/main/apis/quickchart/quickchart.md) - Create a chart image with one API call and embed it anywhere
- ### Voice
+ ### Voice 🎙️
 - [Blogcast](https://github.com/apis-list/apis-list/blob/main/apis/blogcast/blogcast.md) - Generate audio versions of your articles
 - [Cloudpronouncer](https://github.com/apis-list/apis-list/blob/main/apis/cloudpronouncer/cloudpronouncer.md) - Text To Speech API - CloudPronouncer (tts online or tts reader) is a cross browsers REST API supporting now  255  Standard and Premium Voices in 42  languages including variants (the list is growing in time) and it may be used by any device that can connect to Internet and send the POST requests to our API as instructed in this website: smartphones, tablets, laptops, PC Desktops, other smart devices
 - [Discord](https://github.com/apis-list/apis-list/blob/main/apis/discord/discord.md) - Integrate your service with Discord — whether it's a bot or a game or whatever your wildest imagination can come up with
 - [Houndify](https://github.com/apis-list/apis-list/blob/main/apis/houndify/houndify.md) - The Houndify Voice AI platform helps brands build voice user interfaces that enhance brand identity and retain data ownership and customer relationships
 - [IBM Text to Speech](https://github.com/apis-list/apis-list/blob/main/apis/ibm-text-to-speech/ibm-text-to-speech.md) - Convert text to speech
 - [IBM Watson Text To Speech](https://github.com/apis-list/apis-list/blob/main/apis/ibm-watson-text-to-speech/ibm-watson-text-to-speech.md) - A really simple api that lets you convert text to speech
+- [Nexmo](https://github.com/apis-list/apis-list/blob/main/apis/nexmo/nexmo.md) - Make and receive phone calls, send and receive SMS worldwide
 - [Sms And Phone Calls Api - 46elks](https://github.com/apis-list/apis-list/blob/main/apis/sms-and-phone-calls-api-46elks/sms-and-phone-calls-api-46elks.md) - Integrate SMS, MMS and Phone calls into your applications with just a few lines of code
 - [Twilio](https://github.com/apis-list/apis-list/blob/main/apis/twilio/twilio.md) - APIs for SMS, Voice, Video and more
-- [Twilio API](https://github.com/apis-list/apis-list/blob/main/apis/twilio-api/twilio-api.md) - Send SMS super easy, API Documentation & Libraries for SMS, VoIP & Voice
 - [Viber](https://github.com/apis-list/apis-list/blob/main/apis/viber/viber.md) - Millions of Viber users call, text, and send photos to each other, worldwide - for free
  ### Weather ☔
 - [7Timer!](https://github.com/apis-list/apis-list/blob/main/apis/7timer/7timer.md) - Last Update: November 1, 2012 7Timer! is a series of web-based meteorological forecast products, mainly derived from the NOAA/NCEP-based numeric weather model, the Global Forecast System (GFS)